nawseekhiya/HKBK-GLUG-Site/README.md

 # HKBK GLUG Site

 Welcome to the HKBK GLUG (GNU/Linux User Group) site repository!
-This repository contains the files for the HKBK GLUG website, which is a static HTML site built for the official GLUG of HKBKCE, Bangalore promoting free and open-source software (FOSS) within the community.
+This repository contains the files for the HKBK GLUG website, which is a static HTML website built for the official GLUG of HKBKCE, Bangalore, in collaboration with FSMK (Free Software Movement Karnataka), a non-profit organisation promoting free and open-source software (FOSS) within the community.

 ## Project Overview